bjuppa/macropiche/README.md

 PHP tool for display of view-templates in HTML.

 If you're building a pattern/component library, this simple tool will display its parts to designers, developers, and clients!
-It's basically one helper method that you can place anywhere within your PHP:
+It's basically one helper function that you can place anywhere within your PHP:

 ```php
 <?= macropiche('path/to/template') ?>